This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 That’s a lot of frigging kids!

-Traveling with a newborn, I was on the hunt for the perfect Baby on Board bumper sticker for the back of my SUV.
+Travelling with a newborn, I was on the hunt for the perfect Baby on Board bumper sticker for the back of my SUV.
 Unable to find something I liked, I decided to make a vinyl car decal with the Cricut Maker!

 A while ago, I purchased a paint-your-own doormat with the same message from a school fundraiser.
 Unfortunately, my preggo brain double-booked myself and couldn’t attend.
 I’ve been wanting to put this oh-so-relevant message on something, and really, no better canvas than my vehicle!